maalon/emanual/_includes/en/platform/openmanipulator_p/controller_package/controller_package_kinetic.md

 ## [Message List](#message-list)

 {% capture notice_01 %}
 **NOTE**:
+- The test is done on `ROS Kinetic Kame` installed in `Ubuntu 16.04`.
-- The test is done on `ROS Dashing Diademata` installed in `Ubuntu 18.04`.
+- The test is done on `ROS Melodic Morenia`installed in `Ubuntu 18.04`.
-- Make sure ROS dependencies are installed before performing these instructions - [Install ROS Packages](/docs/en/platform/openmanipulator_p/ros2_setup/#install-ros-packages)
+- Make sure ROS dependencies are installed before performing these instructions - [Install ROS Packages](/docs/en/platform/openmanipulator_p/ros_setup/#install-ros-packages)
-- Make sure to run the [OpenMANIPULATOR-P controller](/docs/en/platform/openmanipulator_p/ros2_controller_package/#launch-controller) instructions before running the instructions below.
+- Make sure to launch the [OpenMANIPULATOR-P controller](/docs/en/platform/openmanipulator_p/ros_controller_package/#launch-controller) before use of the instruction
 {% endcapture %}
 <div class="notice--info">{{ notice_01 | markdownify }}</div>

-OpenMANIPULATOR-P Controller provides **topic** and **service** messages to control manipulator and check the states of manipulator.
+OpenMANIPULATOR-P controller provides **topic** and **service** messages to control manipulator and check the states of manipulator.

 ### [Topic](#topic)